-Mary has focused her practice on exclusively representing employers and management in employment and traditional labor matters since 1999.
-In her practice, Mary routinely represents clients in the courts, in front of administrative tribunals and in appellate proceedings in regard to litigation brought under the Fair Labor Standards Act, Title VII, the Americans with Disabilities Act, the Family and Medical Leave Act, the National Labor Relations Act, as well as other state and federal employment-related laws.
+She has been a litigator and counselor at law since 1999.
+Her practice includes litigation in state and federal courts, as well as in front of administrative tribunals, in arbitrations and in appellate proceedings.
+Mary’s litigation experience includes matters brought under a full range of employment laws such as the Fair Labor Standards Act, Title VII, the Americans with Disabilities Act (ADA), the Family and Medical Leave Act, the National Labor Relations Act, as well as cases brought under contract law, negligence law and other state and federal causes of action.

 Fluent in Spanish, Mary is able to investigate cases and conduct employee training in Spanish where the workforce so requires.

 Mary is a member of the American Bar Association (ABA) Subcommittee on Federal Labor Standards Legislation and is the Oklahoma state chapter editor for the ABA’s state wage and hour law publication.
 She has been selected for inclusion in Best Lawyers for management-side labor law.*

 Prior to joining Crowe & Dunlevy in 2012, Mary practiced labor and employment law at Sheppard, Mullin, Richter & Hampton, LLP and at Wilson, Turner, Kosmo, LLP, both located in San Diego.

 Mary is a frequent educational speaker at human resource professional meetings on various aspects of laws affecting the workplace, obligations when conducting a reduction in force, the ADA, overlap of various leave laws and best employment practices.